lpolerecky/point/README.md

 delineate the source of variation.

 The point package is still under development but the master branch is functioning.
-Functionality is automatically tested with Travis CI.
+Functionality is automatically tested with CI.

 ## Credits